-- If the project's elected income limit is 50% AMI, and - the 50% AMI limit for the household size is \$50,000 - 140% limit = \$50,000 x 140% = \$70,000 - After move in, a qualified household's income may increase up to \$70,000 and remain qualified.
+• If the project's income limit, as elected on IRS Form 8609, is 50% AMI, and

+- 50% AMI for the household size is \$50,000

+- 140% limit = \$50,000 x 140% = \$70,000

+- After move-in, a qualified household's income may increase up to \$70,000 without being considered over-income for purposes of the next available unit rule.

-If the household's income grows to exceed 140% of the elected limit, the household is considered over-income.
-However, the Owner can still claim tax credits for that unit as long the rent remains restricted to the LIHTC maximum, and as long as the next available unit of a comparable or smaller size is leased to a tax credit eligible household.
-All comparable units must continue to be leased to qualified households until the applicable fraction is restored.
+If the household's income grows to exceed 140% of the income limit elected on IRS Form 8609, the household is considered over-income.
+However, the owner can still claim tax credits for that unit as long the rent remains restricted to the LIHTC maximum, and as long as the next available unit of a comparable or smaller size is leased to a tax credit eligible household.
+All comparable units must continue to be leased to qualified low income households until the applicable fraction is restored.
 [26 USC 42(g)(2)(D)(ii)]

-For example, if 100% of the units at a property are tax credit units, then vacant units must always be filled with income qualified households.
+For example, if 100% of the units at a property are tax credit units, then vacant units must always be filled with qualified low income households.

-If 50% of the units at a property are tax credit units, and a household who was income qualified at move in experiences an increase that brings their income to more than 140% of the low income limit, that household is over-income.
-However, the household does not need to move out, and the Owner may continue to claim credits for that unit, so long as the next non-tax credit unit that becomes available is leased to a tax credit eligible household.
-Vacant units must continue to be leased to tax credit eligible households until 50% of the units are occupied by low income households.
+If 50% of the units at a property are tax credit units, and a household who was income qualified at move-in experiences an increase that brings their income to more than 140% of the low income limit elected on IRS Form 8609, that household is over-income.
+However, the household does not need to move out, and the owner may continue to claim credits for that unit, so long as the next unit that becomes available is leased to a tax credit qualified household.
+Vacant units must continue to be leased to tax credit qualified households until 50% of the units are occupied by qualified low income households.